-AstraZeneca vaccine fear is a biomedical and bioethical issue of great topicality and importance
+The fear of the AstraZeneca vaccine is a biomedical and bioethical issue.

 The repeated broadcasting through the Mass Media and social networks about the thromboembolic events suffered by people that have been vaccinated with the AstraZeneca vaccine has provoked a surely unjustified fear to use it.
 Therefore, we consider that reflecting on this issue might be interesting.

 1. There has been repeated broadcasting of news about exceptional cases of thromboembolic events suffered by people that have been vaccinated with the AstraZeneca vaccine.
 In spite of being exceptional, the publication of these cases without an appropriate medical evaluation might have induced thinking among many people that there is a high risk of suffering these events when they are vaccinated.
 As a consequence a large group of the population is rejecting to be vaccinated, which we consider is medically unjustified.